Department website: http://medicine.wvu.edu/physician-assistant-studies/

 -

-Recognizes and addresses the challenges facing patients in rural and/or underserved areas
+Respects and works to overcome the challenges facing patients in underserved areas

 -

-Takes into account costs to the patient and the health care system when ordering medication, diagnostic studies, or therapeutic interventions
+Considers effects on the patient and healthcare system when ordering medication, diagnostic studies, or therapeutic interventions

 Clinical Reasoning and Problem Solving Skills